BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day1/07_setup_grafana01.md

 http://<public-ip-address>:3000/zabbix
 ```

-## Picture: How to import zabbix datasource
+## Step-by-Step: How to import zabbix datasource to Grafana